Connect with a family

-Percutaneously Inserted Central Cathetar (PICC Line): Also called a Percutaneous Line.
+Percutaneously Inserted Central Catheter (PICC Line): Also called a Percutaneous Line.
 This is a long catheter placed into a surface vein, with the catheter tip extending farther into the body into a large central vein.

 Phototherapy: The process of using light to eliminate bilirubin in the blood.

-Pneumothrax: The collection of air in the space around the lung.
+Pneumothorax: The collection of air in the space around the lung.